Myanmar military accused of bombing a displacement camp in a northern state, killing about 30

 Myanmar has been in turmoil since the military overthrew the elected government of Aung San Suu Kyi in February 2021, triggering widespread popular opposition.
 After peaceful demonstrations were put down with lethal force, many opponents of military rule took up arms, and large parts of the country are now embroiled in conflict.

-The military government in the past year has stepped up the use of airstrikes in combat against two enemies — the armed pro-democracy Peoples Defense Forces, which formed after the 2021 takeover, and ethnic minority groups such as the Kachin that have been fighting for greater autonomy for decades.
+The military government in the past year has stepped up the use of airstrikes in combat against two enemies: the armed pro-democracy Peoples Defense Forces, which formed after the 2021 takeover, and ethnic minority guerrilla groups such as the Kachin that have been fighting for greater autonomy for decades.

-The military claims it targets only armed guerrilla forces and facilities, but churches and schools have also been hit and many civilians killed or wounded.
-Artillery is also frequently employed.
+The military claims it targets only armed guerrilla forces and facilities, but there is considerable evidence that churches and schools have also been hit and many civilians killed and wounded.
+Artillery is frequently used.

 The Kachin are one of the stronger ethnic rebel groups and are capable of manufacturing some of their own armaments.
 They also have a loose alliance with the armed militias of the pro-democracy forces that were formed to fight army rule.